cmu-delphi/delphi-epidata/docs/api/covidcast-signals/chng.md

 several days of lag.
 This means that estimates for a specific day are only available several days later.

+Note that we expect estimates available for the most recent X days to be substantially revised due to later data revisions.

+As doctor’s visits are available at a significant and variable latency, the signal experiences heavy backfill with data delayed for a couple of weeks.

+We are currently working on adjustments to correct for this.

 The amount of lag in reporting can vary, and not all visits are reported with the same lag.
 After we first report estimates for a specific date, further data may arrive about outpatient visits on that date.
 When this occurs, we issue new